pctiien/calendarize-microservices/README.md

 ## Introduce

-Dự án này là một ứng dụng sắp xếp thời gian biểu cho cá nhân hoặc dự án nhóm.
-Calendarize được xây dựng bằng công nghệ Spring boot cho backend và ReactJs cho UI
+This project simply is an application schedueling time table for personal or team project.
+Calendarize was built in Sping boot technology for backend and ReactJs for client UI

 ## Features